The Master and Margarita: Contemporary Russians

-The Master's lover.
-Trapped in a passionless marriage, she devotes herself to the Master.
-She is invited by Azazello to serve as the hostess of Satan's Grand Ball on Walpurgis Night.
+The Master's mistress.
+Trapped in a passionless marriage, she meets the Master while carrying yellow flowers which the Master describes as repulsive (yellow is a symbol of madness) and subsequently devotes herself to the Master.
+She is invited by Azazello to serve as the hostess of Satan's Grand Ball on Walpurgis Night, which she does while fully nude.
 Margarita agrees as she believes this step may save her love.
 Her character is believed to have been inspired by Bulgakov's last wife, Elena Bulgakova, whom he called "my Margarita".
 He may also have been influenced by Faust's Gretchen, whose full name is Margarita, as well as by Queen Marguerite de Valois.
 The latter is featured as the main character of the opera Les Huguenots by Giacomo Meyerbeer, which Bulgakov particularly enjoyed, and Alexandre Dumas's novel, La Reine Margot.
 In these accounts, the queen is portrayed as daring and passionate.